 The rules require remote licensees to:

-- Verify, as a minimum, the name, address and date of birth of a customer before allowing them to gamble
+- Verify, as a minimum, a customer’s name, address and date of birth before allowing them to gamble

 - Ask for any additional verification information promptly

-- Take reasonable steps to ensure that information on their customers’ identities remains accurate.
+- Take reasonable steps to ensure that their customers’ identity information remains accurate.

-At the time of writing, it’s unknown how Brexit will play out, but the forward-thinking approach to regulations and technology is a significant positive for the UK.
-The country takes a balanced approach, allowing new financial technologies to sprout up and develop without over-regulating, ensuring international standards are met while delivering corporate transparency, and enabling gaming operators to deliver new and exciting opportunities while still providing oversight.
-This balanced approach is creating vibrant, growing sectors.
-A balanced approach to identity — encouraging new online services while simultaneously fighting fraud and money laundering — is a smart strategy that serves consumers, businesses and governments.
+A forward-thinking approach to regulations and technology is a significant positive for the UK.
+The country takes a balanced approach, allowing new financial technologies to sprout up and develop without over-regulating, ensuring international standards are met while delivering corporate transparency and enabling gaming operators to deliver new and exciting opportunities while still providing oversight.
+This balanced approach is creating a vibrant and growing financial sector.
+This balanced approach to identity — encouraging new online services while simultaneously fighting fraud and money laundering — is a smart strategy that serves consumers, businesses and governments.